Pittsylvania County Bridge Renamed after Fallen Sheriff Deputy - NewsBreak

 At the request of Henry County Sheriff Lane Perry, the Virginia State Police Bureau of Criminal Investigation's Salem Field Office is investigating an officer-involved shooting that occurred Friday (Dec.
 2, 2022).
 Shortly before 3 p.m.
 Friday, a white 1999 Buick LeSabre stopped on the northbound Rte.
 220 on-ramp and its driver exited the vehicle armed with a hunting rifle.
 The driver, Donald W. Hodges, 57, of Bassett, Va., then began shooting at a vehicle as it drove past him.
 The vehicle was struck, but the driver escaped injury.
 Hodges then fired at a pickup truck as it approached him.
 The driver...

-ROANOKE, Va.
-(WSET) — A Roanoke man has been sentenced to seven years in federal prison for trafficking firearms.
-Jermaine Drummond, 46, trafficked at least 25 firearms from Virginia, and at least nine of them were later tied to crimes in other states.
-"Illegal guns in the hands of...
+ROANOKE, Va. – A Roanoke man was sentenced Thursday to seven years in federal prison after trafficking at least 25 firearms from Virginia, at least nine of which were later tied to criminal activities in other states, according to the U.S. Department of Justice.
+Jermaine Drummond, 46, pled guilty...

 WSET